vkonst/ganache-predeployed/README.md

 The image supports:
 - (pre-)deployment as a part of the image (container) start process
 - declarative list of smart contracts to pre-deploy
+- built-in HTTP-server that allows
-- built-in HTTP-server to list pre-deployed smart contracts (and their addresses)
+    - serving the list of pre-deployed smart contracts (and their addresses)
+    - killing the container
 - validation of actual addresses of pre-deployed smart contracts against expected addresses

 __Limitation:__ smart contract constructor params unsupported.

 ### ABI-files